 Exclude traffic for specific IP addresses

-While Google Analytics Dashboard for WordPress and Advanced Google Analytics for Joomla are doing a pretty good job on excluding the tracking code for logged in users (like Administrators), you should also consider using a filter to exclude your own IP, if it’s static.
+While Advanced Google Analytics for Joomla is doing a pretty good job on excluding the tracking code for logged in users (like Administrators), you should also consider using a filter to exclude your own IP, if it’s static.
 Companies can also exclude an entire network or multiple subnetworks to temper the noise generated by own employees while browsing the website.

 To exclude traffic for specific IP addresses go to Admin, select the desired Account, Property then View, click on Filters and click on New Filter: